fuzzzerd/fmdata/README.md

 If you've found a bug, please submit a bug report.
 If you have a feature idea, open an issue and consider creating a pull request.

 > Note: Xml support is experimental, if you need full cwp/xml coverage check out fmDotNet.

-> Note: I'm curious if a wrapper accessing the ODBC interface to FileMaker would be worth while?

 | Package | Build Status |  MyGet | Nuget |
 |---|---|---|---|---|---|